Skip to content

 }

-#[On(':api_checkout> from @customer')] // API event
+#[On(':checkout from @customer (api)')] // API event - external endpoint

 public function handleApiCheckout(Machine $machine, Event $event): void